25 Mar What is the Difference Between Stress and Anxiety?

 apprehension, dread, and worry, even when there is nothing coming up that

-should cause you to be concerned. - Specific symptoms may signify an anxiety disorder.
+5. Specific symptoms may signify an anxiety disorder.
 If you have certain, specific

 symptoms, these may indicate you have an anxiety disorder or at least that your